joshdurbin/redis-graph-commerce-poc/README.md

 Then, run the groovy script in this directory.

-  `groovy 1-create_local_commerce_graph.groovy`
+  `./generateCommerceGraph`

-Finally, write queries against the graph using Redis Insight:
+If you're unsuare of settings run `./generateCommerceGraph -h`.
+Write queries against the graph using Redis Insight:

   `docker run -p 8001:8001 -it --rm redislabs/redisinsight`